ot4i/perf-harness/ReadMe.md

 This module has now been removed from PerfHarness as its dependent mq-light module is no longer available.
 To run PerfHarness using the AMQP protocol, please see the newly added QPID provider module.

+## JakartaJMS Module

+This module is identical to the JMS Module, but has been configured to use the Jakarta JMS interfaces found in MQ from V9.3.
+Building this module on its own will produce a jakartajmsperfharness.jar.
+It will build against the jakarta.jms-api.jar and com.ibm.mq.jakarta.client.jar from the PerfHarnessPreReqs module.
+Your application can still use JMS 1.1 or JMS 2.0 API, but an application can use only one of the Jakarta interfaces or the javax JMS interfaces.
+Ensure you set the correct environment paths when running the application to find the appropriate libraries.
+MQ provides options to crtmqenv and setmqenv (-j 3.0) to assist with this.

 ## Running Perfharness within Eclipse

 Once you have imported the pre-reqs you are ready to run within Eclipse or compile the jar for using on other machines.
 If you would like to run perfharness create a new Run Configuration for a Java application.
 Generally we would recommend running from Eclipse for functional and setup testing but for real performance testing using the jar from the command-line on a server.